SubjectDescription: Multimodal Transport - International Air transport:

 six copies.
 The air waybill can be issued by an airline agent as well.

-IATA is an International trade body, created over 60 years ago by a Group of airlines.
+IATA (International Air Transport Association) is an international trade body, created over 60 years ago by a Group of airlines.
 IATA represents some 230 airlines comprising 93% of scheduled international air traffic.

 CMR Convention.
-This convention regulates international road traffic within Europe.
-The document used under this convention is the CMR Consignment Note, which evidences the existence of the contract of carriage and that the carrier has received the products.
+This Convention regulates international road traffic within Europe.
+The document used under this Convention is the CMR Consignment Note, which evidences the existence of the contract of carriage and that the carrier has received the products.

 Rail transport is one of the safest modes of transport.
 It can carry

 various consignments from small packages to containers.
-In terms of cargo
+Regarding cargo